nim65s/supaero2025/README.md

 pip install .
 ```

-After that, you can start the server with `jupyter notebook`
+After that, you can start the server with `jupyter lab`

 ### uv